nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

 ### \[Implemented\] Import timetable feature
-The user can import information about their lessons by giving their NUSMods timetable URL to ProductiveNUS to import.
+The user can import information about their lessons into ProductiveNUS using their NUSMods timetable URL.

 #### Reasons for implementation:
 Users may find it inconvenient to constantly refer to their NUSMods timetable whenever they want to check if they are